Moritz Seider Game Preview: Red Wings vs. Flyers

 Seider Season Stats Insights

-- In 29 games this season, Seider has a plus-minus rating of +2, while averaging 22:11 on the ice per game.
+- In 32 games this season, Seider has averaged 21:57 on the ice, while putting up a plus-minus of -1.

-- Seider has a goal in five games this year through 29 games played, but has not had multiple goals in any of those games.
+- Seider has a goal in five games this season through 32 games played, but has not had multiple goals in any of those games.

-- Seider has a point in 13 of 29 games this year, with multiple points in five of them.
+- In 14 of 32 games this year, Seider has registered a point, and five of those games included multiple points.

-- In nine of 29 games this year, Seider has registered an assist, and in four of those matches recorded two or more.
+- Seider has an assist in 10 of 32 games played this season, including multiple assists four times.

 Sign up for Underdog fantasy today.